dadevel/knowledge-graph/graph/notes/windows/amsi.md

 title: AMSI
 ---

-The *Antimalware Scan Interface* is used by endpoint protection to prevent PowerShell, VBScript, JScript and Office VBA macros from executing if they match known bad patterns.
+Endpoint protection software uses the *Antimalware Scan Interface* to prevent PowerShell, VBScript, JScript and Office VBA macros from executing if they match known bad patterns.

 > **OpSec:**
 > The payloads below require obfuscation.
-> Heavily obfuscated payloads are detected more frequently than payloads that are only slightly modified in the right places.
+> Heavily obfuscated payloads are detected more frequently than payloads that are only slightly modified in the right place.

 Patch AMSI in PowerShell with Matt Graebers reflection method.